oranges-monkeys/onboarding/README.md

 Once you have completed the practice tasks, please submit the [onboarding form] (https://forms.gle/SLXdJk3SbjHCYnpd9) with the following artifacts:

-- A zipped copy of your `.specstory folder` from this repo
+- A zipped copy of your `.specstory folder` from this repo.
-- A zipped copy of the `/data` folder from your screen recorder directory
+- A zipped copy of the `/data` folder from your screen recorder directory.
 - A link to your forked repository with all changes committed and pushed.

 Once we receive your submission, we’ll know you’re ready for the main study and follow up with next steps.
 Thank you for your participation!